mod-by-cis/kinship-typologies-inferred-via-systematic-coherent-method-and-model/README.md

-# kinship-typologies-inferred-via-systematic-coherent-method-and-model-
+# Kinship typologies inferred via a systematic, coherent method and model.
-A systematic, coherent model and method for inferring kinship typologies.
+Is a systematic, coherent model and method for inferring kinship typologies.